Technical Protocol

 Installation & Setup

 Axis Gamepad Pro runs on Android 8.0 and newer.
-Because the app sends touch input through Android system services, the setup flow depends on Shizuku plus a small set of runtime permissions.
+Because the app sends touch input through Android system services, the setup flow uses built-in Axis activation plus a small set of runtime permissions.

 schedule Setup Duration